 7. Paolo Di Canio

 Whenever Di Canio put on the West Ham shirt, or any other club shirt for that matter, he would give it his all.
 The reason he is widely regarded as one of West Ham’s greatest players probably comes down to his explosive yet fun-filled personality.
-Who else would push over a referee (in his time with Sheff Wed) and another time catch a ball mid-air in open play, to stop the game for an injured opposing player?
 He spent a relatively short time at Upton Park compared to the others in this list but still deserves his place in West Ham history.

 Di Canio is West Ham’s greatest contemporary icon, resembling the style and skill which has been seen throughout football’s modern age of the Premier League and foreign imports.